lokama/cloudstack-scripts/README.md

   --capacity       Capacity by zone and type, ordered by used resources --region REGION  Choose your region based on your cloudmonkey profile.
                    Default profile is "lab"
+  --order ORDER    Argument with --vm to order by Name, State, Hostname,
+                   Service Offering or Zone.
+Default is Project
 ```